yifso/nteract/docs/groups/mythic-group.md

 # Mythic

 The Mythic group contains an abstraction for writing individual pieces of business logic into packages.
-These packages are Myths and contain definitions for Redux actions, reducersm and epics.
+These packages are Myths and contain definitions for Redux actions, reducers, and epics.

 **Table of contents**